meilisearch/specifications/text/0136-documents-soft-deletion.md

-# Soft Deleted Documents
+# Documents Soft Deletion

 ## 1. Summary

-This specification describes the internals of the soft-deleted documents algorithm.
+This specification describes the internals of the documents soft-deletion algorithm.

 ## 2. Motivation